 In research conducted by Dr. Kevin Bradley at the University of Missouri, a pasture was split in half, with one side treated with herbicide, the other left untreated.
 Controlling clover was a big concern during the study — would the cattle be negatively affected by the loss of clover?
 Four months after treatment, cattle grazed 74 percent of the time on the treated half and only 26 percent on the untreated area.

 Label precautions apply to forage treated with Chaparral, GrazonNext HL or Milestone and to manure from animals that have consumed treated forage within the last three days.
 Consult the label for full details.

-™®Trademark of Dow AgroSciences, DuPont or Pioneer, and their affiliated companies or their respective owners.
+™ ® Trademarks of Corteva Agriscience and its affiliated companies.
 Chaparral, GrazonNext HL and Milestone are not registered for sale or use in all states.
 Contact your state pesticide regulatory agency to determine if a product is registered for sale or use in your state.
 State restrictions on the sale and use of Remedy Ultra apply.
 Consult the label before purchase or use for full details.
-Always read and follow label directions.
+Always read and follow label directions. © 2021 Corteva.